iirisarri/CrashCourse-Phylogenomics/README.md

 #consensus in        : bpcomp.con.tre

 ```
-Given the guidelines how is our run?
+Given the guidelines above, how is our run?

 You can check the bayesian run in the folder `intermediate_files/phylobayes`
 Open the tree in FigTree and compare it with the topology you obtained with IQTree.